 An agency or Treasury Regulatory Quality Team opinion on the quality of the analysis that states the following:

-“[Name of team or position of person completing opinion] has reviewed the impact statement prepared by [name of agency] and associated supporting material, and
+“[Name of team or position of person completing opinion] has reviewed the regulatory impact assessment prepared by [name of agency] and associated supporting material, and

-[Statement on whether the reviewer considers that the information and analysis summarised in the impact statement meets/does not meet/partially meets the quality assurance criteria
+[Statement on whether the reviewer considers that the information and analysis summarised in the regulatory impact assessment meets/does not meet/partially meets the quality assurance criteria

 [Comment on any issues that have been identified in relation to any of the dimensions of quality set out in the quality assurance guidance]”

-The full text of an impact statement must be published on the websites of the authoring agency and the Treasury (taking into account the provisions of the Official Information Act 1982).
-The Parliamentary Counsel Office provides guidance on the form and location of impact statements in bills and SOPs, and the requirement for departments to supply 40 printed copies of the impact statement to the Bills Office.
+The full text of a regulatory impact assessment must be published on the websites of the authoring agency and the Treasury (taking into account the provisions of the Official Information Act 1982).
+The Parliamentary Counsel Office provides guidance on the form and location of regulatory impact assessments in bills and SOPs, and the requirement for departments to supply 40 printed copies of the regulatory impact assessment to the Bills Office.